 What is Quality Assurance for Customer Service?

-QA is also useful for onboarding and coaching new agents on best practices and expectations for their role.
+QA is also useful for onboarding and coaching new agents on best practices and expectations for their role in your organization.
 By putting their tickets through your QA system, you can see any potentially problematic behavior and get them on the right track from the very start.

-QA allows your team to leverage both good and “bad” conversations as learning opportunities.
+QA for customer service teams allows you to to leverage both good and “bad” conversations as learning opportunities.
 When you are reviewing a ticket from such a straightforward, direct standpoint, it’s easy to point out opportunities for growth.
 Some QA is even done blindly—without the context of who wrote the ticket—in order to truly keep constructive or positive insights limited to the content of the ticket.

 QA is one of the most effective methods for ongoing training and continued quality.